ymaktepi/server-setup/README.md

 The Websites VM has a self-signed certificate that is trusted by the Traefik VM for inside-VLAN communication.
 The `install_nginx` ansible role handles the creation of the self signed cert for all hosts needing one.

+### Tailscale

+Tailscale is installed in an LXC in the Main VLAN, configured as an exit node.
+It's using userspace network routing ( i.e. so you don't have to change the default settings for LXCs), publishes all the subnet routes in there (so that you can access all resources if you have access to tailscale), and has keys expiry disabled - as expected for headless servers.
+See details in the [`install_tailscale_exit_node` role](proxmox/roles/install_tailscale_exit_node).

 ## Guest Manual

 ### Getting a new box